-Diet composition and quality is a key determinant of efficiency in ruminant production systems (Blaxter 1965, AFRC, 1993).
+Diet composition and quality are key determinants of efficiency in ruminant production systems (Blaxter 1965, AFRC, 1993).
 This, as well as animal characteristics, largely determine the feed use efficiency, which is a key determinant of GHG emissions intensities (Herrero et al., 2013).
-In Tanzania, animal genetic resources are primarily based on indigenous cattle (Mruttu et al., 2016), and the animal feed market and extent of production of high quality feedstuffs is low relative to neighbouring East African countries (MALF, 2016).
+In Tanzania, animal genetic resources are primarily based on indigenous cattle (Mruttu et al., 2016) and the animal feed market and extent of production of high quality feedstuffs is low relative to neighbouring East African countries (MALF, 2016).
 Improving the quality of diets and adopting crossbred cattle have therefore been promoted as greenhouse gas mitigation strategies in the dairy sector (FAO, 2013).
-Policy interventions to improve access to inputs, access to milk markets, and participation in value chains have the general tendency to lead to the commercialization of milk production by households.
+Policy interventions to improve access to inputs, access to milk markets, and to increase the participation in value chains have the general tendency to lead to the commercialization of milk production by households.
 This leads to what has been referred to as a ‘demand rebound’ by Valin et al. (2013), and impact assessments at household level generally find that these interventions increase both consumption and sale of milk (Shikuku et al., 2017, Paul et al., 2017), and therefore higher (absolute) GHG emissions.
 This therefore raises a fundamental problem of reducing (absolute) emissions concurrent with growth in milk production.
-In the modelling analysis of Mottet et al. (2015), improved herd performance and reductions in the total cattle population were found to lead to both lower absolute emissions and higher milk production.
+In the modelling analysis of Mottet et al. (2015), improved herd performance and reductions in the total cattle population were found to lead to both lower absolute emissions and higher milk production in East Africa?.
 Increasing the relative share of productive to non-productive cohorts in the herd reduces the amount of feed required for, and the amount of emissions from enteric fermentation and manure attributable to non-producing animals (i.e. the ‘maintenance cost’).
 This, as well as higher milk yields from adult females, are found to lead to higher total milk production with a smaller herd size, and lower absolute GHG emissions.
 The population of both improved and indigenous cattle in Tanzania grows at greater than 2.5% per year (NBS, 2015), and given the important and multi-faceted role of dairy cattle in rural livelihoods (e.g. Weiler et al., 2014), there exist significant implications for rural livelihoods from promoting the transition to a smaller herd of higher performing cattle.

-The study seeks to provide insight about the extent to which policies in the dairy sector can promote growth in milk production concurrent with reductions in (absolute) GHG emissions for smallholder dairy households.
+This study seeks to provide insight about the extent to which policies in the dairy sector can promote growth in milk production concurrent with reductions in absolute GHG emissions from smallholder dairy households.
 A mathematical programming model is used to simulate the effects of increasing access to improved animal genetics, animal feed markets, finance and credit, and access to milk markets on farm level production.
 The model choice variables are decisions with respect to milk production, including input use, stocking rate, adoption decisions of improved breeds, herd size, and herd composition, as influenced by the above policy interventions.
 Given that subsistence agriculture is a major local driver of forest conversion (Makunga and Misana, 2017), the effect of these policy interventions on (reducing) area expansion of crop and pastureland is assessed, to provide evidence by which direct emissions from the dairy sector could be reduced while also contributing to Tanzania’s goal of net reforestation/afforestation.
 The research objectives are defined as follows.

 To determine whether policies with respect to input prices, output prices, and credit can lead to declining absolute GHG emissions concurrent with growth in milk production